rcslab/castor/README.md

 # Castor: a low overhead application record/replay system.

-Note: Castor is currently under development and these instructions are targeted at developers.

 ##Requirements

 Castor is only supported on FreeBSD 11+ at this time, and has only been tested